Open-World Assertion Checking for Smart Contracts via Game Semantics: Introduction

 \section{Introduction}

-Programmable blockchains extend distributed blockchain ledgers with \emph{smart contracts}: programs invoked by transactions that can read and write on-chain state.
+Programmable blockchains extend distributed ledgers with \emph{smart contracts}: programs invoked in transactions that can read and write on-chain state.
 They underpin decentralised applications, notably in decentralised finance (DeFi).
-On Ethereum, one of the earliest and largest programmable blockchains, smart contracts are typically written in high-level languages such as Solidity, and compiled to Ethereum Virtual Machine (EVM) bytecode.
-Because they manage large amounts of digital assets \footnote{As of this writing, Ethereum smart contracts hold over USD\,90 billion in cryptocurrency~\cite{defillama}.} and their code is public, smart contracts have been repeatedly targeted, resulting in multi-billion-dollar losses~\cite{crypto-crimes-2024,eth-vulnerabilities,eth-bugs}, making them a critical area of security research.
+On Ethereum, one of the largest programmable blockchains, smart contracts are \emph{stateful programs} typically written in high-level languages such as Solidity, and compiled to Ethereum Virtual Machine (EVM) bytecode.
+They manage large amounts of digital assets, \footnote{As of this writing, Ethereum contracts hold over USD\,59 billion in cryptocurrency~\cite{defillama}.} and their code is public and executes in an \emph{open-world} environment, where it may interact with arbitrary, potentially adversarial code.
+Hence, smart contracts have been repeatedly targeted, resulting in multi-billion-dollar losses~\cite{crypto-crimes-2024,eth-vulnerabilities,eth-bugs}, making them a critical area of security research.